bryanwweber/propulsion-notes/liquid-rockets/2-rocket-nozzles.md

 This important equation gives us the relationship between Mach number, area change, and velocity change.
 We make a number of observations from this equation:

 1. If $M\rightarrow 0$, this tells us that the product of the area and velocity is a constant, which is the continuity equation for incompressible flow.
 2. If $M < 1$, the first time on the right-hand side of Eq. {eq}`area-velocity-relation` is negative.
 This means that if we want the velocity to increase ($dV > 0$), then $dA$ must be negative and the area must decrease.
-The opposite is true if we want velocity to decrease, the area must increase.
+The opposite is also true; if we want velocity to decrease, the area must increase.
 3. On the other hand, if $M > 1$, the first time on the right-hand side of Eq. {eq}`area-velocity-relation` is positive.
 This means that if we want the velocity to increase ($dV > 0$), then $dA$ must be positive and the area must increase.
-The opposite is true if we want velocity to decrease, the area must decrease.
+The opposite is also true; if we want velocity to decrease, the area must decrease.
 4. If $M = 1$, the area must be constant ($dA = 0$).
 We can prove that for flow to accelerate from subsonic to supersonic, or to decelerate flow from supersonic to subsonic, this area must be a **minimum**.

 ### Area-Mach Number Relation